 Bergman’s opponent, Greta Callahan, is a former president of the Minneapolis Federation of Teachers, who is heavily invested in old, failed practices in public education.
 She opposes summative assessments such as the Minnesota Comprehensive Assessments (MCAs) for measuring student academic progress, to the point of encouraging opting out of these federally and state mandated assessments; resists evaluation of building usage in a district where some schools have only between 25% and 50% student enrollment by comparison to capacity; maintains unrealistic expectation that enrollment can be improved by better marketing practices; and conveys doubts that economically disadvantaged students from challenging life circumstances can overcome those obstacles to achieve at the same academic level as their more economically prosperous fellow students.

 Owodunni’s opponent, Kim Ellison, has high name recognition as the ex-wife of Minnesota Attorney General Keith Ellison.
-But Ellison has been a member of the Minneapolis Board of Education for twelve years, during which time student enrollment has declined from 39,000 to the current approximate 29,000; academic proficiency in reading and math has been flat at well under 50 percent for all students and under 30 percent for key demographic groups; and academic rigor has lagged for all subjects.
+But Ellison has been a member of the Minneapolis Board of Education for twelve years, during which time student enrollment has declined from 39,000 to the current approximate 29,000; academic proficiency in reading and math has been flat at well under 50 percent for all students and under 30 percent for key demographic groups; and in which academic rigor has lagged for all subjects.

-Lara Bergman (District 6 candidate) and Shayla Owodunni (at-large candidate) bring much-needed fresh perspectives and ample, pertinent experiences to the MPS Board of Education in a school district that needs their financial expertise and dedication to academic rigor for students of all ethnicities, income levels. and life circumstances.
+Lara Bergman (District 6 candidate) and Shayla Owodunni (at-large candidate) would bring much-needed fresh perspectives and ample, pertinent experiences to the MPS Board of Education in a school district that needs their financial expertise and dedication to academic rigor for students of all ethnicities, income levels. and life circumstances.
 I heartily recommend Bergman and Owodunni to Minneapolis voters in the general election of Tuesday, November 5, 2024.

 No comments: